 Fish and wildlife resource management and enforcement needs internally would be better served by improved access to data, and by using Web-based systems and GIS tools to service users statewide.
-New systems and access tools such as Sharepoint will provide the necessary linkage to ensure that information is available across all programs.
+New systems and access tools such as Microsoft SharePoint will provide the necessary linkage to ensure that information is available across all programs, and data management can be extended to external partners.